September 9

 For many people, filing for a divorce is the hardest thing they’ll ever do.
 Not only is divorce incredibly emotionally draining, but it can also be financially costly—the average US divorce costs around $13,000.
 Understanding your options regarding filing for divorce in Florida enables you to pursue an optimal outcome in your divorce.

-At the Law Offices of Jason K.S Porter, P.A., we're proud to offer our clients divorce services they can rely on.
-We'll advocate for your rights in and out of the courtroom, fighting to help you pursue your best interests in your divorce.
+At Problems?
+Pick Porter!™, we’re proud to offer our clients divorce services they can rely on.
+We’ll advocate for your rights in and out of the courtroom, fighting to help you pursue your best interests in your divorce.

 Florida is a no-fault divorce state, meaning you don’t need to cite any specific reason for your divorce.
 You only need to cite that your marriage is “irretrievably broken” to file for divorce.